triton-inference-server/server/docs/models_and_schedulers.rst

 By incorporating :ref:`multiple frameworks
 <section-framework-model-definition>` and also :ref:`custom backends
-<section-custom-backends>`, the TensorRT Inference Server supports a
+<section-custom-backends>`, the Triton Inference Server supports a
 wide variety of models.
 The inference server also supports multiple :ref:`scheduling and batching configurations
 <section-scheduling-and-batching>` that further expand the class of